NIDDK Guidance for Writing a DMS Plan

 - Indicate any data types that will not be shared and include a justification.

-- In the event that another applicable policy has more detailed expectations than that of the DMS policy (e.g., GDS policy, requirements in the Funding Opportunity Announcement [FOA], other NIH policies), the investigator is required to comply with the more detailed policy.
+- In the event that another applicable policy has more detailed expectations than that of the DMS policy (e.g., GDS policy, requirements in the Notice of Funding Opportunity [NOFO], other NIH policies), the investigator is required to comply with the more detailed policy.

 - Clinical data guidelines (e.g., Privacy Protection, Human Data Sharing, and Health Insurance Portability and Accountability Act [HIPAA], when applicable) must be followed in addition to all DMS policies and human research policies, as appropriate.